SAP-samples/btp-industry-use-cases/04-customer-interaction-gpt4/README.md

 # Customer Interaction powered by Large Language Models
 Large Language Models (LLMs) like ChatGPT and GPT-4 have gained significant popularity with emergent capabilities.
-In this sample, we have demonstrated how SAP partners can leverage this powerful AI technology in combination with SAP technologies to accelerate their solution development processes, and create more intelligent solutions on SAP Business Technology Platform(SAP BTP).<br/>
+In this sample, we have demonstrated how SAP partners can leverage this powerful AI technology in combination with SAP technologies to accelerate their solution development processes, and create more intelligent solutions on SAP Business Technology Platform(SAP BTP).
+In addition, please find more detail about exploring the potential of GPT in SAP ecosystem in [this blog post series](https://blogs.sap.com/2023/06/20/exploring-the-potential-of-gpt-in-sap-ecosystem/)<br/>

 Specifically, SAP partners can
 - Use GPT to assist in SAP Application development